Ralph Byrd: Early life and career

-Byrd was a good, all-purpose actor with a gift for delivering dialogue in a natural, ingratiating way.
-His screen characters could be breezy and affable or tough and authoritative, as the role required.
-He debuted in movies with a bit part in Red-Headed Woman in (1932).

-Once established in Republic Pictures' Dick Tracy serials (beginning in 1937), he was usually cast in action features (as a truck driver, lumberjack, cowboy, etc.), despite not having the usual brawny frame that went with these roles.
-He had a strong, resolute jaw, however, which gave him a heroic presence.
+Once established in Republic Pictures' Dick Tracy serials (beginning in 1937), he was usually cast in action features (as a truck driver, lumberjack, cowboy, etc.).

 Byrd also starred in three other serials: Blake of Scotland Yard (1937), S.O.S.
 Coast Guard (1937), and The Vigilante (1947).

+Byrd worked regularly at both major and minor studios, from highest-budget Metro-Goldwyn-Mayer (MGM) to lowest-budget Producers Releasing Corporation (PRC).
+PRC could seldom afford star names but did sign Byrd for comedian Harry Langdon's comeback feature Misbehaving Husbands (1940), directed by William Beaudine.
+PRC and Beaudine then starred Byrd as a light comedian in two 1942 features, Duke of the Navy and Broadway Big Shot.
+Byrd's screen career was interrupted temporarily by military service.

+Byrd co-starred with fellow action star George Reeves in two features for producer Robert L. Lippert: Jungle Goddess and Thunder in the Pines (both 1948).

 Dick Tracy

-Republic cast Byrd as Chester Gould's comic-strip detective Dick Tracy in the 1937 serial of the same name.
+Republic cast Byrd as Chester Gould's comic-strip detective Dick Tracy in the 1937 serial of the same title.
 The film was so successful that it spawned three sequels (unheard of in serials): Dick Tracy Returns, Dick Tracy's G-Men (featuring a young Jennifer Jones, under her real name of Phylis Isley), and Dick Tracy vs. Crime Inc. (reissued in 1952 as Dick Tracy vs. the Phantom Empire).